 On November 29, 2016, the Company's Board of Directors approved an investment advisory agreement between RGC and the Company, under which RGC, subject to the overall supervision of the Board of Directors, manages the day-to-day operations of and provides investment advisory services to the Company.
 On August 3, 2017, the Board of Directors approved the Amended Advisory Agreement and recommended that the Company's stockholders approve the Amended Advisory Agreement.
-The Amended Advisory Agreement became effective on September 12, 2017 upon approval by the stockholders at a special meeting of stockholders of the Company.
+The Amended Advisory Agreement became effective on September 12, 2017 upon approval by the stockholders at a special meeting of stockholders of the Company and was most recently renewed by the Company's Board of Directors at a virtual meeting on August 5, 2020.
+In reliance upon certain exemptive relief granted by the SEC in connection with the global COVID-19 pandemic, the Board of Directors undertook to ratify the Amended Advisory Agreement at its next in-person meeting.
 Under the terms of the Amended Advisory Agreement, RGC:

-- · determines the composition of the Company's portfolio, the nature and timing of the changes to the portfolio and the manner of implementing such changes; - · identifies, evaluates and negotiates the structure of the investments the Company makes; - · executes, closes and monitors the investments the Company makes; - determines the securities and other assets that the Company will purchase, retain or sell; - · performs due diligence on prospective investments; and - provides the Company with other such investment advisory, research and related services as the Company may, from time to time, reasonably require for the investment of its funds.
+- determines the composition of the Company's portfolio, the nature and timing of the changes to the portfolio and the manner of implementing such changes; - identifies, evaluates and negotiates the structure of the investments the Company makes; - executes, closes and monitors the investments the Company makes; - determines the securities and other assets that the Company will purchase, retain or sell; - performs due diligence on prospective investments; and - provides the Company with other such investment advisory, research and related services as the Company may, from time to time, reasonably require for the investment of its funds.